Welcome to Part Four of our Web Traffic Blueprint article series, where we show you how to automate traffic to your site using WordPress.

 Next, activate a feature called Publicize …

-(Share your content automatically on several social sites.)
+(Publicize your content automatically to several social networks.)

 Publicize adds a new section to your Publish box …

-Now, as soon as you publish a new post, it will automatically get shared on all of the accounts you have set up …
+Now, whenever you publish new content, it will automatically be shared on every account you have set up …

-(As soon as content is published, it will be automatically shared online.)
+(As soon as you publish, your posts are automatically shared online.)

 CommentLuv